gonodono/hex-grid/README.md

 ```

 As you can see above, Compose's `Grid` implementation is `ImmutableGrid`, which
-is really just a wrapper around `MutableGrid` that hides the `set` operators,
+is a wrapper around `MutableGrid` that hides the `set` operators, and is marked
-and is marked `@Immutable`.
-In `onGridTap()`, the selected state is toggled by
+`@Immutable`.
+In `onGridTap()`, the selected state is toggled by copying the
-copying the existing `ImmutableGrid` and replacing the `Grid.State` at the
+existing `ImmutableGrid` and replacing the `Grid.State` at the given `address`
-given `address` with one that has the opposite state.
-The `toggled()` extension
+with one that has the opposite state.
+The `toggled()` extension function is a
-function is a convenience to handle the copy/replace, and we simply set the
-return as the new `grid`.
+convenience to handle the copy/replace, and we set its return as the new `grid`.

 The `copy()` functions in `Grid` are meant mainly for this usage, though they're
 available for `MutableGrid` too, obviously.
 They have similar semantics to